 Microlearning is the practice of breaking information down into easily-absorbed bite-sized chunks.
 Creating and distributing these lessons require software platforms called authoring tools and Learning Management Systems (LMS).
 A modern micro learning platform will often have a rapid authoring tool integrated into the LMS.
 This makes the creation of eLearning courseware simple and effective.

-10 things to look for in a microlearning platform
+10 things to look for in a free microlearning platform

 Smartphone ownership is ubiquitous nowadays and the devices make ideal micro learning platforms.
 While most eLearning LMSs will work on mobile, they’re not optimised for it and usage is fiddly and annoying – which greatly distracts from learning.
 A mobile-optimised LMS makes micro learning a joy to use which in turn makes learning much more effective.
 Furthermore, by leveraging mobile, it’s possible to distribute courseware globally via an app.